 Two mayoral hopefuls of a Mexican city are shot dead within hours of each other

-Two mayoral hopefuls in the Mexican city of Maravatio have been gunned down within hours of each other, as experts warn the June 2 national elections could be the country’s most violent on record
+Two mayoral hopefuls in the Mexican city of Maravatio have been gunned down within hours of each other

 Two mayoral hopefuls in the Mexican city of Maravatio have been gunned down within hours of each other, as experts warn the June 2 national elections could be the country's most violent on record.